terasakisatoshi/terasakisatoshi.github.io/src/profile.md

 # History

 - Dec/2021 ~ : Working as a full-time employee
-- Jan/2021 ~ : Working as a freelance
 - May/2021 : Working as a freelancer
   - trade name [AtelierArith](https://www.atelier-arith.jp/)
 - Jan/2021 ~ : April/2021: MPS as a contract employe